The Project: A Unique Approach to Music Theory

 Conclusion

-I’ve been using variations of these charts and tools for about 8 years.
-Since launching the web version, multiple people have reached out to tell me they use it as a teaching aid in music theory classes and private lessons.
-Other musicians have said they’d been looking for something like this for years.
+I have been using variations of these charts and tools for about 8 years, and since launching the web version, multiple people have reached out to tell me they use it as a teaching aid in music theory classes and private lessons.
+Other musicians have said they’d been looking for something like it for years.

-What started as a tool to solve my own problem has grown into something that’s genuinely useful to others — and that’s been the most rewarding part of this project.
+What started as a tool to solve my own problem, has grown into something that is genuinely useful to others — that, by far, has been the most rewarding part of this project.